 Both ancient cities are a must-go if you love historical parks.
-However, if you have a limited travel time, picking one can be a tough choice.
+However, picking one can be a tough choice if you have limited travel time.

 I’ve visited both Sukhothai and Ayutthaya on my recent trip to Thailand, and below is my comparison.